 Login to Complete an Application or to Access Judging Panel

-Entries for the 2019 Best of Photojournalism competition will be entered via a new online portal.
-ALL ENTRANTS WILL BE REQUIRED TO CREATE A NEW CONTEST ACCOUNT regardless of whether they are an NPPA member or not.
+Entries for the 2021 Best of Photojournalism competition will be entered via this online portal.
+ALL ENTRANTS WILL BE REQUIRED TO HAVE A CONTEST ACCOUNT regardless of whether they are an NPPA member or not.
+If you entered in 2020, you will be able to use that account.
 (Your NPPA login credentials will not work on the competition submission site.)

 The NPPA has a long-standing tradition of leading the way when it comes to the ethics of our industry.
 All entrants will certify that the work being submitted conforms to the Code of Ethics all members ascribe to when joining.

-Also new this year is a program that will have all entries in the competition catalogued and permanently archived at UGA’s Special Collections Library, preserving what our industry believes is the most important work of the year.
+All entries in the competition will be catalogued and permanently archived at UGA’s Special Collections Library, preserving what our industry believes is the most important work of the year.

 The competition is divided into five primary divisions, each with content-driven categories.
 The Still Photojournalism division recognizes the work of photojournalists who tell stories either with single imagery or through the use of multiple image photo stories.
 The Picture Editing division recognizes the editors who hone the subject approach, sequence and help display works, while ensuring that audiences can access and process what is being shown.

 The Online Video, Presentation and Innovation division recognizes individuals and teams that excel in promoting online visual journalism through web sites, galleries, multimedia presentations and other digital delivery means.